Type Checking

 plugins = ["protean.ext.mypy_plugin"]

-That's it.
-Both field type resolution and decorator base class injection are enabled automatically.
+Field type resolution and decorator base class injection are both enabled by this single entry — there are no further flags.

 Field Type Resolution